Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Partial stretch maps on ideal Saccheri quadrilaterals and one-holed tori

-\begin{proof} We first note that all three of these types of geodesic laminations are in fact chain recurrent.
-Conversely, let $\lambda$ be a chain recurrent geodesic lamination.
-We know that every (compactly supported) lamination contains a sublamination which supports a transverse measure.
-Any such sublamination of $\lambda$ falls either into cases $(1)$ or $(3)$, which respectively correspond to the support of rational and irrational measured laminations on $S$.
-Since the complement of an irrational measured lamination on a one-holed torus is an annulus homotopy equivalent to the boundary of the convex core of $S$ (one may see this by taking a train track approximating this lamination), case $(3)$ is already maximal among chain recurrent laminations.
-On the other hand, simple closed geodesics can be extended in precisely two ways, both of which fall into class $(2)$.
+Conversely, Let $\lambda$ be any chain recurrent geodesic lamination.
+We know that every compactly supported lamination contains a sublamination which supports a transverse measure (Proposition 8.10.6 of \cite{T-Notes3}).
+Any such sublamination of $\lambda$ falls either into cases~$(1)$ or $(3)$, which respectively correspond to the support of rational and irrational measured laminations on $S$.
+Taking a train track approximating this lamination, one can see that the complement of an irrational measured lamination on a one-holed torus is an annulus homotopy equivalent to the boundary of the convex core of $S$.
+This implies that case~$(3)$ is already maximal among chain recurrent laminations.
+On the other hand, simple closed geodesics can be extended while preserving the property of being chain recurrent in precisely two ways, both of which fall into case~$(2)$.
 This covers all possibilities for $\lambda$. \end{proof}